 A La Salle County woman in her 70s died from complications related to COVID-19.

-Her death is the second COVID-related death countywide in 2023 and the 508th since the beginning of the pandemic.
+Her death is the first COVID-related death this month and the 514th countywide since the beginning of the pandemic.

-There were 89 new COVID-19 cases confirmed in La Salle from Jan.
-20-27 and 112 residents previously confirmed with COVID-19 removed from quarantine.
+There were 45 new confirmed COVID-19 cases in La Salle County from April 7 to April 13 and 64 residents with previously confirmed COVID-19 cases removed from quarantine in that time.

-The health department also urges everyone 6 months and older to get vaccinated and all eligible individuals to get a bivalent booster.
-The La Salle County Health Department has COVID-19 vaccine available at the health department by appointment only, Tuesday, Wednesday and Thursday.
-Residents who still need to be vaccinated or are in need of a bivalent booster dose should visit www.lasallecounty.org, click on the COVID-19 Resource Page and then the Vaccine information icon to schedule an appointment.
-To search for vaccine locations available, visit https://www.vaccines.gov/
+The health department urges everyone 6 months and older to get vaccinated and all eligible individuals to get a bivalent booster.
+The La Salle County Health Department has COVID-19 vaccine available at the health department, 717 E. Etna Road, Ottawa, by appointment only.
+Residents who still need to be vaccinated or are in need of a bivalent booster dose should go to www.lasallecountyil.gov and click on the COVID-19 vaccine information icon to schedule an appointment.
+To search for vaccine locations available near you visit https://www.vaccines.gov/